QpxDesign/webgrep-rs/README.md

 `export WEBGREP_ALWAYS_USE_CHROME=1`
 #### flags:
 - `-r/--recursive` OPTIONAL, iterate through/search all links on the base url for a set depth (see below), provide a value for depth (how many branches of the link tree to explore)
-- `-p/--pathcontains` OPTIONAL, plaintext string that must be in a path for it to be explored (useful to prevent going to going wandering)
+- `-p/--pathcontains` OPTIONAL, plaintext string that must be in a path for it to be explored (useful to prevent recursive search from going too far astray)
 - `-o/--samehost` OPTIONAL, only explore webpages on the same host (ie same domain)
 - `-c/--chrome` OPTIONAL, use chrome instead of just basic http request (needed for sites with js)
 ### Examples: